koffiehuis/D3project/REPORT.md

 I wanted to implement borders around each chart container to make the page more appealing, but I couldn't make them look neat.
 So I decided not to apply them.

 ##### Implementing bootstrap
-This took me a lot of time to fully understand and implement.
+This took me a lot of time to fully understand and implement bootstrap.
 But, I'm glad I did, because the page looks very well ordered when resizing the browser window.

 ##### Linecharts: legend or hover-over?
 At first, I used an ordinal colorscheme for the lines in the linechart.
 With the ordinal scale it was very easy to differentiate between the different lines and implementing a legend made sense, because the colors were so different.
 However, using the ordinal color scale  resulted in discrepancies between the colors of the worldmap / piechart and the two linecharts.
 Eventually, I decided that using the same white-blue gradient in all charts would be the better choice.